arunkumar191093/todo-chrome-extension/README.md

+TODO List Chrome Extension

+This extension will show a todo list, and the states of the items will remain even in private browsing.

 The directory holding the manifest file can be added as an extension in developer mode in its current state.

 - Open the Extension Management page by navigating to chrome://extensions.